liferay/liferay-docs/develop/tutorials/articles/110-portlets/15-javascript/04-npm/08-npmresolver-api/00-using-npmresolver-api-intro.markdown

 exposes an OSGi bundle's npm package descriptors, stored in the `NPMRegistry`, so you can access them in your server code.
 This lets you resolve an OSGi bundle's npm packages and its dependency npm packages and modules in your npm-based portlets.
-You can use this information in many ways.
+How you use this information is up to you.
 For instance, you can
 [reference an OSGi bundle's JavaScript package version number](/develop/tutorials/-/knowledge_base/7-0/obtaining-npm-package-descriptors#using-an-alias-to-reference-a-modules-package) in your JSP instead of hardcoding it.
 This makes your code much easier to